peter279k/work-home-schedule/README.md

 It's based on following scenario for A/B team work:

-- A team work from office today, B team will work from home today.
+- A team work from office today, and B team will work from home today.
-- A team work from home tomorrow, B team will work from office tomorrow.
+- A team work from home tomorrow, and B team will work from office tomorrow.
 - And so on.

 This situation will skip on country holiday and weekend.